dorshemtov46-ai/ShemTov-Portfolio/src/content/projects/slime-hunt.md

 Created using a data-driven agile approach in collaboration with Voodoo, the game contains over 20 unique levels, meaningful meta content and a focus on a positive and balanced user experience.

 ## My Role
-Lead the team as Game Designer & Project Manager, owning the game’s development from ideation up to a shipped App Store product.
+Led the team as Game Designer & Project Manager, owning the game’s development from ideation up to a shipped App Store product.

 * Core mechanics & game loop
 * Level design - 20+ Unique levels and user experiences